 Be willing to start small.
 Are there any not-for-profits for which you have a passion?
 If so, volunteer to be on their board, even at the local level.
 Are there small companies that are looking for a volunteer board?
 What about your church, child’s school, or trade association?
 Once you’re on an organization’s board, fellow board members are often senior executives from public companies with whom you can network.
 It may take two or three not-for-profit boards before you get the opportunity to join a for-profit board.
 We know several executives who got their start on public boards by working with emerging growth companies and rode with those companies as they went from a garage operation to a Fortune 1000 company.

-Most executives agree that it is harder to land their first board than it is to actually serve on a Board.
+Most executives agree that it is harder to land their first board than it is actually to serve on a Board.
 Look at your contacts and networking as investing for not only one Board but future Board positions.
 Not surprisingly, most search firms who conduct board searches look first to those already serving on public Boards.

 Nasdaq - Corporate Solutions - allows you to create a profile which can then be found by Boards search for new directors.